 Now assume that the corporation is formed on October 15, and on October 18 it formally accepts all the contracts that Bob signed prior to October 15.
 Does Bob remain liable?
 In most states, he does.
 The ratification theory of agency law will not help in many states that adhere strictly to agency rules, because there was no principal (the corporation) in existence when the contract was made and hence the promoter must remain liable.
-To avoid this result, Bob should seek an express novation, although in some states, a novation will be implied.
+To avoid this result, Bob should seek an express novation (see Chapter 11 "Discharge of Obligations"), although in some states, a novation will be implied.
 The intention of the parties should be stated as precisely as possible in the contract, as the promoters learned in RKO-Stanley Warner Theatres, Inc. v.
-Graziano, (see Section 16.7.3 "Corporate Promoter").
+Graziano, (see Section 30.7.3 "Corporate Promoter").

-^{15.} An individual who takes the initial steps needed to form a corporation.
+15. An individual who takes the initial steps needed to form a corporation.